markwhiting/bridget/_projects/anatomia.markdown

 Parts of mannequins come to life as animals, grotesques, giants...

 An exploration of mannequin parts: creating underwater scenes; turning them into animals or complex creatures; reversing the meaning of an opject — a hand becomes a telephone, an arm becomes a guide stick for the blind.
-This was an exercise in object theatre which was made into a performance.
+This was an exercise in object theatre.

 Collaborating with puppetry students at [VŠMU](https://www.vsmu.sk/en/), Academy of Performing Arts Bratislava, Slovakia.